-One director has now advanced an indemnification claim for legal fees incurred by him arising from the events surrounding the application by the Receiver regarding distribution of the Receiver's Records Review Report and subsequent matters.
-The Receiver has contested this claim on the basis that this legal work was unnecessary and outside the scope of the indemnity, and a motion has been set for April 23, 2008, to address the matter.
+One (1) director advanced an indemnification claim for legal fees incurred by him arising from the events surrounding the application by the Receiver regarding distribution of the Receiver's Records Review Report and subsequent matters.
+The Receiver contested this claim on the basis that the legal work was unnecessary and outside the scope of the indemnity.
+A motion to address the matter was heard on April 23, 2008.
+The decision was reserved.